humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 Significant anomalies as to the Covid-19 geonome have been raised by Yan.
 L. et al. "SARS-CoV-2 Is an Unrestricted Bioweapon", Segreto.
 R. and Deigin, Y. "Is considering a genetic-manipulation origin for SARS-CoV-2 a conspiracy theory that must be censored?" and "Nerd".
 "Scientific evidence and logic behind the claim that the Wuhan coronavirus is man-made".

+The Zhengli Shi's team at the WIV was actively engaged in [chimeric fusion experiments](https://jvi.asm.org/content/jvi/82/4/1899.full.pdf) where they created pesudoviruses by replacing the RBD of a the S protein of a bat coronavirus SL-CoV by with that from the SARS-CoV Spike protein RBD to show the hybrid protein was able to use the hACE2 for cell entry.

+### Final Conclusions

+Given the highly coincidental location of the WIV within a few kileters of the suspected epicentre the breakout, that the WIV was actively engaged in collection, study and genetic maipulation of bat coronaviruses, the anomalous nature of the RaTG13 genome and questionable pangoloin virus study methodology, and PLA military ties to ZXC21 and ZC45 which appear highly correlated to the SARS-CoV-2 genome except in the important S protien areas, when combined lead me to conclude (as a working hypothesis) that the SARS-C0V-2 (Covid-19) genome was synthetically manipulated and released accidentally.

 In my opinion there is enough evidence to pressue scientific journals to allow the publication of investigations into a synthetic origin for Covid-19.